 Classical Studies is certainly more than just ancient history!
+Classics is everywhere.

-Classics is everywhere and students of Classical Studies find relevance and links when thinking about their other subjects.
-In today's world of constant political and social change, ethical challenges and eternal questions about how to live well, Year 13 Classics offers students the chance to broaden their historical and social knowledge base and to examine important human ideas through a critical lens, encouraging their own perspective as well as being more aware of the perspectives from the past which continue to have both positive and negative influence today.
+In today's world of constant political and social change, ethical challenges and eternal questions about how to live well, Year 13 Classics offers students the chance to broaden their historical and social knowledge base and to examine important human ideas through a critical lens.
+It remains popular at school and university level around the world because it encourages examination of students' own perspectives as well as being aware of the perspectives from the past which continue to have both positive and negative influence today.

-Classics is the study of the lifestyle, leading figures, art and architecture, literature, politics, mythology and philosophy of the ancient Greeks and Romans.
+Classics goes beyond just historical events.
+It is the study of the lifestyle, leading figures, art and architecture, literature, politics, mythology and philosophy of the ancient Greeks and Romans.
 The influence of these two civilisations on many aspects of contemporary life such as medicine, law, language, art, literature, science and philosophical thought is undeniable as well as having a continuing impact on aspects of popular culture including advertising and film.

-At Level 3 our focus is on the influence that certain aspects of the Greek and Roman worlds have had across time including art and architecture, social, ethical and political thought and literature.
+At Level 3 our focus is on the influence that certain aspects of the Greek and Roman worlds have had across time including on art and architecture, social, ethical and political thought and literature.
 We also look at the influence that key figures such as Emperor Augustus had on their societies as well as understanding the lives and attitudes of the time.

-Students are engaged in learning through a variety of methods and hone their skills of formal response writing, critical and evaluative thinking, presenting and oral discussion, viewing and examining concepts from a number of viewpoints, interpreting primary source materials as well as seeing and understanding the deep and significant connections which run between the Greek and Roman worlds and today.
+Students are engaged in learning through a variety of methods and use vital skills of formal response writing, critical and evaluative thinking, presenting and oral discussion, viewing and examining concepts from a number of viewpoints, interpreting primary source materials as well as seeing and understanding the deep and significant connections which run between the Greek and Roman worlds and today.
 In class, as part of their learning, students might also find themselves applying their knowledge of Greek art to a design of their own or a group haiku, debating the merits of Fate vs self-determination, participating in a symposium party, competing in a quiz, critiquing the portrayal of The Rock as Hercules or creating a meme for The Aeneid.

-Topics offered in 2024 will include:
+Topics offered in 2025 will include:

 - Endlessly Important the place of heroes in societies across time - The Aeneid: Virgil's epic masterpiece traces the journey of the Trojan Prince Aeneas as he follows his destiny.
 Is Aeneas a true hero or a victim of fate and circumstances?
 Is love for country more important than one's personal relationships?
 How powerful a tool is propaganda?
-How do leaders and nations attempt to justify war, expansion and power grabbing actions? - · A thing of beauty: Greek vase painting: Are these vases valuable and beautiful masterpieces or simply painted pots? - · Deal with It!: An examination of the philosophy of Stoicism -the ancient world guide for life's up and downs
+How do leaders and nations attempt to justify war, expansion and power grabbing actions? - A thing of beauty: Greek vase painting: Are these vases valuable and beautiful masterpieces or simply painted pots? - Deal with It!: An examination of the philosophy of Stoicism -the ancient world guide for life's up and downs.